freesewing/freesewing/designs/shin/README.md

 FreeSewing is an open source project maintained by Joost De Cock and financially supported by the FreeSewing patrons.

-If you feel FreeSewing is worthwhile, and you can spend a few coind without hardship, then you should [join us and become a patron](https://freesewing.org/community/join).
+If you feel FreeSewing is worthwhile, and you can spend a few coins without hardship, then you should [join us and become a patron](https://freesewing.org/community/join).

 ## Links 👩‍💻